Beaufort Farms, Pennsylvania: Development

 This Sanborn map from 1956 shows the early streets created for the development of Beaufort Farms.

 By 1947, Ehrman II declined into ill health, and seeing the orchards going to waste caused him to ask his horse trainer and confidant, Flippen Wilkerson, what to make of the land.
 Upon the suggestion of development and later approval by the Township, Ehrman II and his sister Mary Gallagher formally announced the plans for gradual sale of lots within property for a residential development.
 Various size lots would be sold and the owner was free to imagine the home so long as the architectural designs were approved, and plots over an acre were allowed to keep livestock.
-Eighty acres from of the existing thousand acres were opened for sale and the initial Orchard Hill Road and Apple Tree Road were paved.
+Eighty acres from the existing thousand acres were opened for sale and the initial Orchard Hill Road and Apple Tree Road were paved.
 By February 1948 15 plots were already sold.
 Into the 1950s developers acquired more property, planned communities, and encouraged large-scale development efforts.
 To date, more neighborhoods and subdivisions continue from the land.